tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 New features in version 2018-03-01.6.1 include:

 - Pool node counts by state: This version adds the ability to query pool node counts by state, via the new [ListPoolNodeCounts](/rest/api/batchservice/account/listpoolnodecounts) operation.
 This operation gives you the ability to query all pools in a Batch account for node states including creating, idle, offline, preempted, rebooting, reimaging, starting, and others.
-- Node agent logs: This version add the ability to upload Azure Batch node agent logs from a particular node, via the [UploadBatchServiceLogs](/rest/api/batchservice/computenode/uploadbatchservicelogs) operation.
+- Node agent logs: This version adds the ability to upload Azure Batch node agent logs from a particular node, via the [UploadBatchServiceLogs](/rest/api/batchservice/computenode/uploadbatchservicelogs) operation.
 This is intended for use in debugging by Microsoft Support if problems occur on a node.

 ## Previous Versions